bvonboyen/bvonboyen.github.io/index.md

 ---
 layout: home
-title: "💡 Connecting Transformation, Risk, and Intelligent Systems"
 permalink: /
 nav_order: 10
 exclude_from_nav: true
 show_title: false
 ---

+"💡 Connecting Transformation, Risk, and Intelligent Systems"

 My core work sits at the intersection of business transformation and quantitative risk management — combining the rigor of actuarial and ALM modeling with the adaptability of AI and real-world sports simulation.